Aafrakhan/Customer-Churn-EDA-using-Python/README.md

 In contrast, customers with longer tenure, longer-term contracts, and support/security add-ons are more likely to remain customers.

----

-💡 Business Recommendations

-Based on the analysis, the following retention strategies are recommended:

-1. Encourage Longer Contracts

-Offer discounts, benefits, or loyalty incentives to encourage month-to-month customers to move towards one-year or two-year contracts.

-2. Focus on the First 1–2 Months

-Introduce a stronger onboarding programme with welcome offers, proactive communication, and early customer support.

-3. Promote Add-on Services

-Create bundled or discounted packages for:

-- Online Security
-- Tech Support
-- Device Protection
-- Online Backup

-4. Investigate Fiber Optic Churn

-Review pricing, service quality, and customer complaints associated with fiber optic customers.

-5. Encourage Alternative Payment Methods

-Encourage customers using electronic checks to adopt automatic bank transfer or credit-card payments.

-6. Develop Senior-Citizen Retention Strategies

-Provide targeted support, personalised assistance, or suitable pricing plans for senior customers.

-These recommendations are directly based on the retention strategies proposed in the analysis.

----

 📊 Visualisations

 The project uses multiple visualisation techniques to communicate insights, including: